mchapman87501/swift_ebm1d/README.md

-# ebm1d
+# swiftui_ebm_1d

-This is a Swift implementation of a 1D energy balance model.
-It is inspired by the 1D EBM discussed in the online course, ["Climate Change: The Science and Global Impact"](https://courses.edx.org/courses/course-v1:SDGAcademyX+CCSI001+3T2019/course/), by Dr. Michael Mann.
+This is a Swift implementation of a 1-D energy balance model from the edX course "Climate Change: The Science and Global Impact", by Dr. Michael Mann.

-For more background on the provenance of the algorithm see [https://github.com/mchapman87501/ebm_1d](https://github.com/mchapman87501/ebm_1d).
+For more background see this [ebm_1d](https://github.com/mchapman87501/ebm_1d) repository.

+A SwiftUI-based user interface that uses this model is available [here](https://github.com/mchapman87501/swiftui_ebm_1d).